everythingdata-ai/everythingdata-ai.github.io/_posts/2025-01-20-python-translating-bot.md

 ---

 Being a polyglot growing up speaking 3 languages, I have always wanted to learn one or two new languages, so in 2024 I decided to finally go for it.

 After visiting Brazil, I decided I had to learn portuguese.
-I started my learning journey in march, and 6 months later I could understand written portuguese quite well.
+I started my learning journey in march, and 6 months later I could understand written portuguese well enough to read news articles and even some literature..
 However, I struggled to understand spoken portuguese.
 And if you've ever had brazilian friends, you know they love sending audios on Whatsapp !

+One day, after listening to the same 2-minute voice message five times and still only catching about half the words, I knew I needed a better solution.
-So to help me understand spoken portuguese better, and as any geek would do, I decided to build a Whatsapp Bot that transcribes and translates Whatsapp audio messages !
+So to help me understand spoken portuguese better, and as any geek would do, I decided to build a Whatsapp Bot using Python, that incorporates AI to transcribe and translate Whatsapp audio messages !

-Here is how that went and how you can build your own :
+Here is how that went and how you can build your own, with just basic Python and API knowledge :

 ## Prequisites